Palestine: Peace Not Apartheid: Carter Center conversation

-On 22 February 2007 Carter participated in a "conversation" about Palestine Peace Not Apartheid with former Secretary of State Madeleine Albright at the Carter Center, moderated by Conflict Resolution Program Director Matthew Hodes.
+On 22 February 2007, Carter participated in a conversation about Palestine Peace Not Apartheid with former Secretary of State Madeleine Albright (who also served on the National Security Council during the Carter presidency) at the Carter Center, moderated by Conflict Resolution Program Director Matthew Hodes.
 The event sold out in early January 2007.
 It was simultaneously webcast in the Carter Center's online "multi-media" section, and the Center's website now includes a direct link to the "archived webcast."

-George Washington University visit

-On 8 March 2007 George Washington University hosted a visit by Carter during which he discussed his book.
-According to reporter Beth Schwartzapfel in The Forward, a group of Jewish students led by Robert Fishman, executive director of the campus Hillel, dominated the microphones, preventing other students from asking questions, while asking questions critical of Carter prepared, forwarded, and distributed to them in advance by faculty and students at Emory University as if they were their own questions: